Kenford20/KaoriChanBot/README.md

 ## *Add Kaori-chan*
 Bot username: `@qqm-weeb-bot`
 If you'd like you try this bot out yourself, install the Telegram application on your desktop or download it from the app store on mobile.
 To add a bot to your group chat, click add members and search for the bot's username in the input box.
 Once Kaori-chan is added to your group, you can type /help to get a list of commands that she offers.
 You may also just directly message her to start a conversation!

+If you have any questions/concerns regarding Kaori-chan or have any suggestions for me, feel free to reach out at kzhou0066@gmail.com.

 ## *License*
 MIT © [Kenny Zhou](https://github.com/Kenford20/my-telegram-bot/blob/master/LICENSE.md)